kubernetes/kubernetes/docs/proposals/kubelet-tls-bootstrap.md

 [salt-key](https://docs.saltstack.com/en/latest/ref/cli/salt-key.html).

-Specifically, the admin will have the ability to retrieve the full list of pending CSRs, inspect their contents, and set their states to one of:
+Specifically, the admin will have the ability to retrieve the full list of pending CSRs, inspect their contents, and set their approval conditions to one
+of:

 1. **Approved** if the controller should issue the cert
 2. **Denied** if the controller should not issue the cert